-The Department of Education proposes to readopt with amendments N.J.A.C.
+The Department of Education (Department) proposes to readopt with amendments N.J.A.C.
 6A:20, Adult Education Programs.
-The chapter is scheduled to expire on September 3, 2020.
+The chapter was scheduled to expire on September 3, 2020.
+As the Department filed this notice of readoption with the Office of Administrative Law before that date, the expiration date is extended 180 days to March 2, 2021, pursuant to N.J.S.A.
+52:14B-5.1.
 The chapter establishes rules pertaining to adult high schools and the issuance of State-issued high school diplomas.

 Chapter 20 was adopted as new rules, effective September 3, 2013.
-Previously, the chapter was in Title 6 of New Jersey Administrative Code as Chapter 30.
+Previously, the chapter was in Title 6 of the New Jersey Administrative Code as Chapter 30.
 N.J.A.C.
 6:30, Adult Education Programs, was adopted as new rules in July 1988.

 The chapter provides three pathways to a high school diploma for persons age 16 years or older.
 The first pathway allows persons age 16 years or older who are no longer enrolled in high school and are residents of the State of New Jersey to earn a State-issued high school diploma by attending an adult education program that receives Title II funding under the Federal Workforce Innovation and Opportunity Act (WIOA) and passing a New Jersey High School Equivalency Assessment (NJHSEA).
-The New Jersey Department of Labor and Workforce Development (NJDOL) monitors adult education programs that receive Title II funding under the WIOA, but the Department of Education (Department) provides the State-issued high school diploma.
+The New Jersey Department of Labor and Workforce Development (NJDOL) monitors adult education programs that receive Title II funding under the WIOA, but the Department of Education provides the State-issued high school diploma.